piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Building a startup accelerator in seven easy steps

 tl;dr You're not starting an accelerator.
 You're helping to aggregate and strengthen an existing community.

+Caveat: Please don't take this as a roadmap to try to recreate PIE.
+This is just an allegory.
+To serve as an example of one potential path.

 ### Step 1: Found your own company.
 Or at least work at a startup.